 The Unruly Number of Being

 If my reconstruction of Aristotle’s argument is right, then he achieves both of his aims: he extricates change from the contradictions that ensnared it, and he shows how many being is.
 His final answer to how many aspects of being there are, is this: the sources are in a way one, because the underlying thing is one in number, and the form (eidos) is in it (Phys.
-I.7 190b23–24); but in another way there are two, namely the underlying material and the form (Phys.
-I.7 190b20), and in still another way, there are three (adding privation, sterēsis), “because of the diverse being that belongs to them” (Phys.
+I.7 190b23–24); but in another way the sources are two, namely the underlying material and the form (Phys.
+I.7 190b20), and in still another way, they are three (adding privation, sterēsis), “because of the diverse being that belongs to them” (Phys.
 I.7 191a1–2, see 191a16–19).51

 Being is unstable in number because there are different ways to grasp it.
 When we seek to grasp beings through their elements, we seem to find three, but in fact there are only ever two (the underlying material and some form, either the positive or the privation, or something in-between), and these are actually only aspects of one thing (the underlying thing) and are distinct only in speech or articulate thought (logos).
 What we grasp changes, depending on how we begin to number it.52

 And yet there is a “best” answer: being is two.
 This is clear from the nature of the terms involved.
 First, since the opposite privation can be derived by negating the form, it is not an independent term.
-Second, since what-is-not is not, it omits itself from the analysis of changing things and of being.
-Third, the privation is an inessential, incidental element or source of change.
+Second, since what-is-not is not, it omits itself from the analysis of being.
+Third, the privation is an inessential, incidental element of change.
 Since the non-being of vinegar is by definition something that is not there in the wine out of which vinegar comes, the non-being of the vinegar is clearly incidental to what in fact is, and to the changes in the fluid that are really occurring (Met.
 VIII.5 1044b29–1045a6).53 Therefore, the description of coming-to-be-something does not have to include non-being in the essence of change at all.
 Thus, Aristotle can say that “everything comes to be out of the underlying thing and the form” (Phys.
 I.7 190b20).54